Billy Miller’s First Post-‘General Hospital’ Gig Premieres Soon, Initial Preview For ‘Truth Be Told’ Emerges

 As The Inquisitr previously detailed, Miller’s General Hospital exit generated a lot of buzz among soap opera fans.
 After escalating speculation among viewers, Billy confirmed his departure and shared a sweet farewell via his agent.
 However, soon his close friend and fellow GH co-star Kelly Monaco insinuated that the exit may not have been the actor’s choice.
 She suggested that she would spill more details at some point, but so far, that hasn’t happened.

 Drew may pop up alive and well again on General Hospital at some point in the future.
 However, it appears that Billy Miller is moving on to other projects.
-Truth Be Told looks like a juicy series that will give Billy’s fans a chance to see him on television screens again and everybody will be anxious to see what comes next for him.
+Truth Be Told looks like a juicy series that will give Billy’s fans a chance to see him on television screens again, and everybody will be anxious to see what comes next for him.